Portraits Of Forgotten Memory by Kaynat at Inkitt

 “Elina?”

-She looked down at the sketch again.
+Elina stared at him, her vision swimming.
+She looked down at the sketchbook.

 Let Kaynat know what you thought about this chapter!